 If in doubt about the possible candidate file names, type CTRL? to get a quick listing of the current candidates.
-CTRL? typed all by itself, at the beginning of a command line, will list all files in the current directory4.
+CTRL? typed all by itself, at the beginning of a command line, will list all files in the current directory.
 Typed after a partially specified filename, CTRL? will list all filenames that could complete it (if no candidate filenames are found, the screen will flash, to indicate a search failure).

-5.4.3.
+6.5.3.
 Retrieving Previous Command Lines

 The CTRL p and CTRL n commands are used to retrieve previous command lines.
 Previously typed command lines are kept in a "ring" and the user can move around the ring, typing CTRL p to move backwards or CTRL n to move forwards.
 The old command line appears on the screen, with the cursor positioned to the right, as if the user had just typed it in.
+Sixteen commands lines are stored.